TheNeptuneZ/angular5-firebase-Bootstrap4/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Firebase Configuration *If you want to link the project to your db*
+## Firebase Configuration (If you want to link the project to your own database)
-Create firebase account "here is the link :`firebase.google.com`", after that a database
+Create firebase account here is the [LINK](https://firebase.google.com) , a database and import data from this [JSON file](https://github.com/TheNeptuneZ/angular5-firebase-Bootstrap4/blob/master/learning-app-angular-export.json)

+* Edit the following files with the given firebase db credentials
+   * angular5-firebase-Bootstrap4/src/environments/environment.prod.ts
+   * angular5-firebase-Bootstrap4/src/environments/environment.ts

+* As bellow
+  * apiKey: "xxxxxxxxxxxxxxxxxx",
+  * authDomain: "xxxxxxxxxxxxxxxxxx",
+  * databaseURL: "xxxxxxxxxxxxxxxxxx",
+  * projectId: "xxxxxxxxxxxxxxxxxx",
+  * storageBucket: "lxxxxxxxxxxxxxxxxxx",
+  * messagingSenderId: "xxxxxxxxxxxxxxxxxx"